Rachmaninoff’s All by Myself

 Eric Carmen wrote “All by Myself,” but he’s not the only credited songwriter.
 The Russian classical composer Sergei Rachmaninoff also gets a credit, and his estate gets twelve percent of the royalties from the song too.

 How did this come about?
 Obviously Rachmaninoff was not penning hit singles thirty-two years after his death.
-Instead, Carmen borrowed the introduction and melody of the composer’s Symphony No. 2 for his song, turning them into the chorus and bridge of “All by Myself.”
+Instead, Carmen borrowed the introduction and melody of the composer’s Piano Concerto No. 2 in C Minor for his song, turning them into the chorus and bridge of “All by Myself.”
 This was not plagiarism or a secret; Carmen did so believing that the music was out of copyright and therefore fair game.
 But this was not the case.

 Soon after the song came out, Carmen received what I imagine was a rather irked message from Rachmaninoff’s estate.
-Symphony No. 2 was of course still under copyright, and so the estate and the songwriter had to come to an agreement.
+Piano Concerto No. 2 was of course still under copyright, and so the estate and the songwriter had to come to an agreement.

 The result of that agreement is that song-writing credit for Rachmaninoff, and some decent royalties going to the estate.
 Falling into You, which contained Céline Dion’s cover of the song, is one of the best-selling albums in history, so those royalties are probably substantial.